appscode/blog/content/post/kubedb.v2021.11.18/index.md

 ### Remove Google Analytics

 Previously, we were using Google Analytics to identify the usage pattern of Stash.
 In this release, we have removed the Google Analytics and replaced it with our in-house open sourced auditor library.
-This helps us to ensure that our customers' data are not shared with any third-party organization.
+This helps us to ensure that our customer's information is not shared with any third-party organization.

-At the beginning of operator startup, Stash sends some basic information such as Stash version, Kubernetes version, cluster size, Stash license info etc. You can find what information we send from [here](https://github.com/kmodules/custom-resources/blob/master/apis/auditor/v1alpha1/siteinfo_types.go).
+Now, at the startup of the operator, Stash sends some basic information such as Stash version, Kubernetes version, cluster size, Stash license info etc. You can find what information we send from [here](https://github.com/kmodules/custom-resources/blob/master/apis/auditor/v1alpha1/siteinfo_types.go).
 We use [this](https://github.com/bytebuilders/audit) library to send this information.

 Here, is a sample data that we collect:

 ```json
 {